Learn why SKUs are required in Sellbrite. Learn how to use (or create) a SKU System for your business.

 Option 1: Add SKUs to your sales channel listings

 Option 2: Add SKUs to a CSV

 Option 3: Let Sellbrite create SKUs for you (not recommended)If you never plan to replenish stock on a particular product, or only sell one-of-a-kind items, you may not have SKUs.
 Sellbrite can autogenerate SKUs for your products during setup to get you started quickly.
-This option is only advised if you selling on a single sales channel, or if you have a relatively small number of listings (under 250 listings).
+This option is only advised if you sell on a single sales channel, or if you have a relatively small number of listings (under 250 listings).
 This is because you will need to manually link your product's listings to the autogenerated SKUs in Sellbrite.
-This can be time consuming for a low number of SKUs.
+This can be time consuming for even a low number of SKUs.
 There is no way for Sellbrite to auto-link autogenerated SKUs to existing listings that have no SKUs.